 Irv & Kirk - April 2019 - Audio Excerpt

-In high school Irv led a Big Band orchestra as a drummer and performed weekends all around Danbury and at Peach Lake.
-He was a DJ at WLAD, served in the Korean War where he also did some DJ work, then began his directing career in Ohio directing live TV.
+In high school Irv led a Big Band jazz orchestra as a drummer and performed weekends all around Danbury and at Peach Lake.
+He was a DJ at WLAD, served in the Korean War where he also did some DJ work and then began his directing career in Ohio directing live TV.
 He and his wife Connie, kids Kara and Kirk, moved back to CT in 1963 where Irv became a TV Producer/Director for WPIX in NYC.
 At one point Irv was directing multiple shows at one time for metromedia TV, including "The Magic Garden," "Time for Joya," and the creative force behind the original holiday "Yule Log."
 His wife Connie, an extremely talented actress, played many lead roles in local and regional theatre while studying acting in New York City.
-After retiring from WPIX in 1979, Irv began free-lance directing for IBM and Pepsi, then embarked on several independent documentaries: "The Great Danbury State Fair," "ACOT, The Golden Years of Racing."
+After retiring from WPIX in 1979, Irv began free-lance directing for IBM and Pepsi and then embarked on several independent documentaries: "The Great Danbury State Fair," "ACOT, The Golden Years of Racing."
 "Come Fly With Me - The Connecticut Model Airplane Club" and "NEMA, Celebrating 50 years of Racing."
 Irv also raced Midget cars well into his 70's throughout the Northeast.

 Memories of The Great Danbury State Fair & Danbury Racearena